tuxxon/wedeploy.com/node/electric/src/pages/docs/configure/wedeploy-sdks/index.md

 ##### Updates

-Check for new releases to our Android SDK on our [Updates page](/updates/apis/android/).
+Check for new releases to our Android SDK on our [Updates page](/updates/sdks/android/).

 </article>

 ## What's next?

-* Learn more about using [Custom Domains](/docs/intro/custom-domains/).
+Learn more about the [command-line](/docs/configure/command-line/).